-- 95 This Standard becomes operative for annual financial statements covering periods beginning on or after 1 October 2000.
+- This Standard becomes operative for annual financial statements covering periods beginning on or after 1 October 2000.
 Earlier application is encouraged.
-If an entity applies this Standard for periods beginning before 1 October 2000, it shall disclose that fact. - 96 [Deleted] - 97 [Not used] - 98 [Not used] - 99 Improvements to SB-FRSs, issued in January 2014, amended paragraph 5 as a consequential amendment derived from the amendment to SB-FRS 103.
-An entity shall apply that amendment prospectively to business combinations to which the amendment to SB-FRS 103 applies. - 100 SB-FRS 115 Revenue from Contracts with Customers, issued in November 2014, amended paragraph 5 and deleted paragraph 6.
-An entity shall apply those amendments when it applies SB-FRS 115. - 101 SB-FRS 109, as issued in December 2014, amended paragraph 2.
-An entity shall apply that amendment when it applies SB-FRS 109. - 102 SB-FRS 116, issued in June 2016, amended paragraph 5.
-An entity shall apply that amendment when it applies SB-FRS 116. - 103 [Not used] - 104 Definition of Material (Amendments to SB-FRS 1 and SB-FRS 8), issued in March 2019, amended paragraph 75.
+If an entity applies this Standard for periods beginning before 1 October 2000, it shall disclose that fact. - 96 [Deleted] - 97 [Not used] - 98 [Not used] - 199 Improvements to SB-FRSs, issued in January 2014, amended paragraph 5 as a consequential amendment derived from the amendment to SB-FRS 103.
+An entity shall apply that amendment prospectively to business combinations to which the amendment to SB-FRS 103 applies. - SB-FRS 115 Revenue from Contracts with Customers, issued in November 2014, amended paragraph 5 and deleted paragraph 6.
+An entity shall apply those amendments when it applies SB-FRS 115. - SB-FRS 109, as issued in December 2014, amended paragraph 2.
+An entity shall apply that amendment when it applies SB-FRS 109. - SB-FRS 116, issued in June 2016, amended paragraph 5.
+An entity shall apply that amendment when it applies SB-FRS 116. - 103 [Not used] - Definition of Material (Amendments to SB-FRS 1 and SB-FRS 8), issued in March 2019, amended paragraph 75.
 An entity shall apply those amendments prospectively for annual periods beginning on or after 1 January 2020.
 Earlier application is permitted.
 If an entity applies those amendments for an earlier period, it shall disclose that fact.
-An entity shall apply those amendments when it applies the amendments to the definition of material in paragraph 7 of SB-FRS 1 and paragraphs 5 and 6 of SB-FRS 8.
+An entity shall apply those amendments when it applies the amendments to the definition of material in paragraph 7 of SB-FRS 1 and paragraphs 5 and 6 of SB-FRS 8. - Onerous Contracts-Cost of Fulfilling a Contract, issued in July 2020, added paragraphs 68A and 94A and amended paragraph 69.
+An entity shall apply those amendments for annual reporting periods beginning on or after 1 January 2022.
+Earlier application is permitted.
+If an entity applies those amendments for an earlier period, it shall disclose that fact.